Key to Course Descriptions

 Following is a sample course description with the individual elements explained in the order in which they appear.
 If an element does not appear in a course description, that means it does not exist for the course.

 This sample is for illustration purposes only, as it is impossible for one course to have ALL of these elements.

-A text description briefly explaining the content/topics that will be covered in the course.
+Brief text explaining the content and topics that will be covered in the course.

 The course may be repeated for additional credit.
 The maximum units and total completions include the first attempt of the course.
 In this example, the course may be repeated once after the initial completion of the course, for a total of 6 units maximum.

-Students must pay additional fees, above and beyond the initial tuition and fees, to take this course.
-For an overview of fees by department, see Course Fees.
+Students must pay additional fees beyond the standard tuition and fees to take this course.
+For an overview of course fees and their purposes, see Current Course Fees.

 The type of course, such as lecture, discussion, laboratory, etc. The workload associated with course units is divided between each required component for the course.
 In this example, the Lecture is always required while the Discussion is optional.
 Components marked as optional in the catalog may be required for specific sections in specific semesters.
 Please see the current Schedule of Classes for up-to-date information.

 When the department typically offers the course on a particular campus.
 Please see the current Schedule of Classes for up-to-date information on term specific course offerings.